fethigurcan/FindCSSSelector/README.md

 ## Usage
   - Clone the repository on a local folder
-  - open chrome://extensions on Chrome browser
+  - Open chrome://extensions on Chrome browser
   - Set Developer Mode enable
   - Load folder with Load Unpacked Item
   - Refresh your preffered tab or open a new page for first installation only